iCliniq Logo

 Following are few things to be performed by each and every individual without much expense-

 1. Brush twice daily with fluoride-containing toothpaste.
 One should brush daily for two minutes, either with an electric or manual toothbrush that has soft bristles.
 Rinse the brush well after use and store it in an upright position after use.
-Brush should be changed after every 3 to 4 months, or earlier if bristles of brush got frayed.
+The brush should be changed every 3 to 4 months or earlier if the bristles of the brush get frayed.
 Brush carefully or with more attention in the area having crowding of teeth, uneven surfaces, bridges, crowns, and dentures, etc.

 Saltwater rinse: